Chart Color Schemes

 The educational profile of Taylors Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is notably high with 36.8% of residents currently enrolled in formal education including 13.9% in primary, 11.7% in secondary, and 5.4% pursuing tertiary education.
+Educational participation is high in the region, with 36.8% of residents currently enrolled in formal education.
+This includes 13.9% in primary education, 11.7% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education